adamsoliev/bearblog/database_storage/blogpost.md

 ### Modern Storage APIs

 Modern storage APIs are an important area today because their cost is one of the performance bottlenecks.
-For example, when storage took 10,000 µs (HDD), a 5 µs software delay was invisible (0.05%).
+For example, when storage took say 10,000 µs (HDD), a 5 µs software delay was invisible (0.05%).
 Now that storage takes 10 µs (SSD), that same fixed 5 µs software delay is a massive bottleneck (33%).

 The diagram below shows the currently available Linux storage I/O interfaces [^13].